Musharraf to appear before special court on May 2

 Earlier on March 28, the court rejected Musharraf’s plea to defer till May 13 hearing of the high treason trial started in 2014 for his role in subverting the Constitution on November 3, 2007.

-Earlier, Salman Safdar requested the court to allow him reasonable time for defence of his client who left the country for medical treatment in 2016 but has never returned.
+Earlier, Salman Safdar requested the court to allow him reasonable time for defence of his client who left the country for medical treatment in 2016 but has never returned.—INP

 LAHORE: Former president Pervez Musharraf has decided to return to the country to face a high treason case in special court.